 A Note about LED bulbs: We’ve tried out several brands of LED bulbs.
 Phillips by far the best brand we’ve come across.
 We’ve tried Cree brand and had to return them.
 We also tried TCP brand bulbs, which broke shortly after putting them in.
 We contacted the company through their website twice and they never responded to us.
 So I’d stay away from TCP for sure.
 You can purchase LED bulbs at Home Depot or Lowe’s but we’ve found their more affordable on Amazon.
 Here is a great deal on a 6-pack of Phillips LED bulbs on Amazon.

-And of course, if the sun is out, open your blinds and let in the natural (and free)
+And of course, if the sun is out, open your blinds and let in the natural (and free) light!

+We were able to cut our electric bill in half just by unplugging, charging in the car and switching to better light sources.
 Try these 3 tips to cut your electric bill in half today and see if they work as well for you as they did for us!